DefaDanuarta/DefaDanuarta/README.md

-# 🤠 Defa Danuarta
-_Hi there 👋🏻_
+# Hi There, Welcome 👋🏻🤠
-Welcome to my project repository.
+This is my project repository.
 This space contains a collection of my data, machine learning, and web development projects.
 Each project represents different skills I have explored, ranging from statistical analysis to machine learning modeling and frontend development.

 # 🚀 Projects & Tech Stack
 Below is a list of active and completed projects, along with the technologies used in each of them.